The $S=\frac{1}{2}$ XY and XYZ models on the two or higher dimensional hypercubic lattice do not possess nontrivial local conserved quantities: Appendix: Three related issues

 \subsection{Signature of quantum chaos in the Lanczos coeffecients}

 The universal operator growth hypothesis of Parker, Cao, Avdoshkin, Scaffidi, and Altman \cite{ParkerCaoAvdoshkinScaffidiAltman2019} states that the growth of the Lanczos coefficients provides an essential characterization of the dynamics of a quantum many-body system.
 It is believed that the Lanczos coefficients grow linearly in the recursion number $n$ in a chaotic system.
 See also \cite{Cao2021,MuckYang2022,NandyMatsoukasRoubeasMartinezAzconaDymarskyCampo2024} and a large number of references therein.
-In this Appendix, we prove new lower bounds for the growth of the Lanczos coefficients.
+In this Appendix, we prove new lower bounds for the growth of the Lanczos coefficients.\footnote{ A YouTube video discussing the results in Appendices~\ref{S:OG} and \ref{s:ITE} and some additional results is available \cite{video3}.}

-As discussed in Section~IV.B of the seminal paper \cite{ParkerCaoAvdoshkinScaffidiAltman2019}, the earlier work by Bouch \cite{Bouch2015} on the singularity in the complex-time evolution in a particular two-dimensional quantum spin system implies that the Lanczos coefficients $b_n$ of the same model grow linearly in $n$.
+As discussed in Section~IV.B of the seminal paper \cite{ParkerCaoAvdoshkinScaffidiAltman2019}, the earlier work by Bouch \cite{Bouch2015} on the singularity in the complex-time evolution in a particular two-dimensional quantum spin system indicates that the Lanczos coefficients $b_n$ of the same model grow linearly in $n$.
 Cao \cite{Cao2021} proved the same result for a much more realistic model, namely, the quantum Ising model under a transverse magnetic field in two or higher dimensions.
 Here, we prove essentially the same result on the growth of Lanczos coefficients in the general class of models treated in the present paper, thus partially confirming the conjectures in \cite{ParkerCaoAvdoshkinScaffidiAltman2019,Cao2021}.